 Ok, the time has finally come!
 All of your important flight, hotel, and park reservations have been made, and your departure is right around the corner.
 Let’s start packing!

 Packing-wise, Walt Disney World can be one of the more complicated trips to prepare for.
 Since many readers will likely be flying domestic, weight restrictions come into play, but you’ll want to bring as much as you can to be prepared.

 A full day at the parks — not even considering water parks — could have you experiencing Florida heat, thunderstorms, downpours, and then a chilly night to watch the fireworks.
 Of course, you may get perfect weather during your entire trip… but you can’t plan for that when you have kids in tow.

 - Shorts during most months, but jeans or light pants in the winter

 - T-shirts (consider that you will likely be taking lots of photos!)

 - A light jacket for cool evenings

 - Flip flops or Crocs if you plan on going on any water rides like Splash Mountain, etc.

 Hot Tip: As a general rule of thumb, we recommend bringing light, comfortable clothes and sneakers that you won’t mind wearing for more than 12 hours at a time.
 For much more detail, see our complete packing list for Walt Disney World and our detailed piece on items that are banned from Disney parks.

-This is something that often gets overlooked: being physically prepared for how much walking is required at Disney World.
+This is something that often gets overlooked: being physically prepared for how much walking is required at Walt Disney World.
 Even if you’re planning to visit one of the smaller parks like Hollywood Studios, you’ll likely find yourself bouncing between different sections of the park and being on your feet all day.